AmbiqAI/heartkit/README.md

 # ♥️ Heart Arrhythmia Classification

 The objective is to perform real-time heart arrhythmia classification using 1-lead ECG and optionally PPG.
-Classification can be performed on either rhythm (e.g. normal, AFIB, AFL) or beat (e.g. PAC, PVC).
-The current model is able to perform AFIB arrhythmia classification with over 99% accuracy.
-In the near future, this will be extended to include Atrial flutter.
+Classification can be performed on either rhythm (e.g. NSR, AFIB, AFL) or beat (e.g. PAC, PVC).
+The current model is able to perform rhythm-level classification with over 99% accuracy.
 Longer term goal is to perform beat-level classification.

 ## Prerequisite